-An individual at a non-campus or non-JPL location must imme diately notify local law enforcement.
+An individual at a non-campus or non-JPL location must immediately notify local law enforcement.

-If an individual becomes aware of behavior that might violate this Policy, the individual must immediately notify one of the following managers or offices.
+2. If an individual becomes aware of behavior that might violate this Policy, the individual must immediately notify one of the following managers or offices.

-Employee's supervisor/management Campus Human Resources - Employee Relations 626-395-8039 Dean of Students 626-395-6351 Dean of Graduate Studies 626-395-6346 Provost Office 626-395-6320 Title IX Coordinator 626-395-3132 Campus Security 626 395-5000 Caltech Ethics Help Line 626-395-8787 IPL Human Resources 818-354-7506 JPL Protective Services Division 818-354-3530
+Employee's supervisor/management

+Campus Human Resources -

+Employee Relations 626-395-8039

+Dean of Students 626-395-6351

+Dean of Graduate Studies 626-395-6346

+Provost's Office 626-395-6320

+Title IX Coordinator 626-395-3132

+Campus Security 626 395-5000

+Caltech Ethics Help Line 626-395-8787

+JPL Human Resources 818-354-7506

+JPL Protective Services Division 818-354-3530

+JPL Workplace Violence Hotline 818-393-2851

+JPL Ethics Help Line 818-354-9999

+JPL Ethics Help Line 818-354-9999

-- The Institute will handle all reports of violence in a confidential manner, with information released as determined to be appropriate by the Institute. - Managers are required to immediately report any known incidents of violent, threatening, or intimidating behavior to Security, JPL Division of Protective Services, Human Resources, the Deans or the Provost, whether that behavior is observed on or off Institute premises when any Institute activity is involved. - Caltech policy prohibits retaliation against any employee, student, or third party who, in good faith, reports a violation or suspected violation of this Policy.
+- 3. The Institute will handle all reports of violence in a confidential manner, with information released as determined to be appropriate by the Institute. - 4.
+Managers are required to immediately report any known incidents of violent, threatening, or intimidating behavior to Security, JPL Division of Protective Services, Human Resources, the Deans or the Provost, whether that behavior is observed on or off Institute premises when any Institute activity is involved. - 5.
+Caltech policy prohibits retaliation against any employee, student, or third party who, in good faith, reports a violation or suspected violation of this Policy. - 4.
+Reporting Child Abuse - Every member of the Caltech community who knows of, or reasonably suspects, child abuse has a personal responsibility to report to Caltech Security or JPL Division of Protective Services immediately. - 2.
+Mandatory Reporters have the additional responsibility to report immediately or as soon as practicably possible by telephone to the LA County Child Protection Hotline (800) 540-4000 [or from out of state (213) 639-4500] or Pasadena Police Department 911 (for emergencies) or (626) 744-4501 (for non-emergencies), or to another local police department.
+Mandatory Reporters must file a written Suspected Child Abuse Report (SCAR) within 36 hours of receiving information concerning the incident.
+The SCAR can be completed online at https://mandreptla.org